 Fully Furnished Apartments Might be Your Next Product

-We’re taking a look at the mid to longer term furnished apartment rental and the demand factors that will drive its growth.
+We’re taking a look at the mid to longer term furnished apartment rental and the demand factors that will drive its growth and the demand for apartment management software.

 Millennials will soon comprise more than half of the workforce in the US, Canada and Australia.
 They will all be employed and renting yet their wages aren’t expected to rise significantly over the cost of living increases.